NourhanElyamany/NourhanElyamany/README.md

 - 🏠 Living in Egypt
 - :inbox_tray: Reachable at nourhanelyamany@gmail.com
 - 💻 Currently working as a full-stack developer
-- 🔥 Fun fact: Stop looking at me, I will draw you !
+- 🔥 Fun fact: "It works on my machine"

 ## Connect with me through: